 10. Make Your Backsplash the Star

 This cozy-chic kitchen, designed by @georgesonstyle, captures modern farmhouse style with its wood cabinets, open shelving, white subway tile, and Star Blue patterned tile stove backsplash.
 The Americana-inspired design sets the cooking area apart while maintaining visual continuity with the rest of the space.
-If you love this fresh take on homestead decor, explore our guide to modern farmhouse design.

 This modern farmhouse kitchen features a blue star patterned tile stove backsplash.